 If I were to approach self awareness again, at least from the perspective of undertaking to get better at it, I would pair this approach with lots of reading of biographies and talking to people.
 Ultimately many people have mastered and become deeply aware of themselves through history, but it is a unique problem in a sense that each person has to do it for themselves within their lifetime and success or failure is hard to transfer between people.
 Part of self understanding is finding where you might be most like others.

-There is no right way to become self aware, and learning about how the biological and nervous system levels operate is optional.
-But it can be helpful when you want to understand how and why we do things to have a better appreciation for the actual building blocks of our nature.
+There is no right way to become self aware, and learning about how the biological levels operate is optional.
+But it can be helpful when you want to understand how and why we do things to have a better appreciation for every level of our nature.